 Distillerie Acadian is a true family affair.
 Everyone chips in when they can, with the talents and knowledge they bring to the table.
 It's not always easy working together, but it's always worth it

 Steve was born in New Iberia, Louisiana to Ray and Louise Mestayer.
 He was one of seven children.
 He has practiced law in New Iberia since 1974, just as his father, Ray, and grandfather, Otto, did.
 He is an Eagle Scout, as was his father and four brothers.
 He is married to Adrienne Escuriex, also from New Iberia, and who is one of nine children.
 (It’s safe to say that Steve and Adrienne come from good, Catholic families).
-Steve handles orders, marketing through the company’s wholesaler, Fleur de La Imports, deliveries, and regulatory matters.
+Steve handles orders, marketing through the company’s wholesaler, Select Wines, deliveries, and regulatory matters.

 Jeep, his wife Kelly, and their two children - Jonathan and Katherine, live in the capital city of Baton Rouge putting them in close proximity for cheering on their beloved LSU Tigers.
 Both Jeep and his wife are graduates of LSU.
 Their son broke the mold this year when he walked on the football team at Tulane University in New Orleans.
 Jeep has worked in the nuclear power industry for almost 20 years.
 On weekends, he travels to Iberia Parish to help, hands on with the distillerie.
 He also handles the federal and state filings and marketing for the company.

-Philip, his wife Jessica, and their daughter - Peyton, live just a few miles away from the distillerie in Youngsville.
+Philip, his wife Jessica, and their daughter, Peyton, and son, Elijah, live just a few miles away from the distillerie in Youngsville.
 The short distance from home is ideal for Philip since he is our master distiller, handling all aspects of the distilling processes.
 Philip is also our “equipment guy," having researched, designed and welded much of the distillery equipment currently in use.
 He's on hand most weekends with Steve and Jeep doing whatever needs to be done to keep products on the shelves.
 Philip also helps with marketing and sales for the company.

 Adrienne Mestayer is the family's matriarch, general problem solver extrodinaire and keeps the books straight for Distillerie Acadian.